All math Calculators

 Key Terminology

-A natural number greater than 1 that has no positive divisors other than 1 and itself.
+A whole number greater than 1 that has factors other than 1 and itself.

 Quick Knowledge Check